So Much for the Afterglow: Promotion

 Following a run of shows in the US during late 1997, Everclear had a troubled tour of Australia, which saw the band temporarily break up, with bassist Craig Montoya eventually leaving the tour.
 At the time, MTV News stated, "Media reports from down under reveal that Montoya's bass was stolen at the Extreme Games concert on the Gold Coast; a firecracker or pipe bomb was thrown on the stage in Melbourne; and that Alexakis was hit in the face by a shoe in Wollongong.
-[Australian music industry columnist Christie] Eliezer's column also reports that following the theft of the guitar, Alexakis swore at the audience."
+[Australian music industry columnist Christie] Eliezer's column also reports that following the theft of the guitar, Alexakis swore at the audience and made a reference to 'the worst kind of **** convicts' and dropped his pants and dedicated the final song to the cursed thief."
 Alexakis later claimed the behaviour of the Australian fans didn't lead to friction, saying "The problem wasn't with me.
 The problem was that the other people were having a hard time.
 Look, I love Australia!
 Especially Melbourne.
 Every time I go down there, I almost don't wanna come back.
 I love it there."
 Eklund also elaborated, "That's complete bullshit.
 That's a retelling of what happened.
 I love Australia, too.
 It's one of my favorite places in the world.
 That's not what happened."